PtiCalin/vault_summary-engine/README.md

 ```

 Copy `manifest.json`, `styles.css` and the contents of `dist/` into your Obsidian vault's `.obsidian/plugins/vault-summary-engine/` folder and enable the plugin from Obsidian's settings.
+Refer to `versions.json` for the minimum supported Obsidian version for each plugin release.

 ---